-Many people wonder how to deal with depression alone.
+Many people wonder how to deal with depression alone or what to do when depressed.
 You might be suffering from severe depression or you might be asking yourself, “Do I have depression?”
+Or you might be helping someone with depression.
 Knowing how to deal with severe depression is not something obvious.
 Although you might want to know how to deal with depression on your own, you might find that you need the help of others to properly overcome depression, and it is important to realize that it is okay to admit that you need help.
 (By the way, if you need help right at this very moment, please click here: Suicide crisis lines.)

 And always remember the words of Michael Yapko, who wrote “Breaking the Patterns of Depression” when he said, “Suicide is a permanent solution to a temporary problem.”
 It might not feel like a temporary problem, but it is.

 All of that being said, this is a long article that will give you the keys to help begin to learn how to deal with depression alone.
-Ironically, part of dealing with depression alone is acting as your own advocate and seeking help.
+Ironically, part of figuring out what to do when depressed and dealing with depression alone is acting as your own advocate and seeking help.
 Sometimes it takes many different approaches to learn how to deal with depression, and so the best thing you can do is to be willing to try new things even if you are not sure if they will work for you.

 Do I have depression?

 Maybe lately you haven’t been feeling well and might be wondering, “Am I depressed?” but you are not sure.
 And if you are depressed, you don’t know why or what type of depression treatment plan you should follow.
-This article provides a depression test so that you know if you are depressed.
-Then it explains the next question most people have, which is, “Why am I depressed?”
+This article provides a depression test so that you know if you are depressed and then, later in this article, we discuss what to do when depressed.
+TWe also explain the answer to the next question most people have, which is, “Why am I depressed?”
 In other words, people wonder what causes depression, and we discuss that.

 How can I overcome depression?